golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/building-custom-image.md

 ## Using the image in a requestor script

+{% alert level="warning" %}

+Note that the section below contains code in Javascript only for this moment.
+We will update it soon with the Python example.

+{% /alert %}

 Let's use the newly created image in a requestor script and ensure this is the one we have just made.

 We need to prepare our environment:

+{% tabs %}
+{% tab label="JavaScript" %}

 ```bash
 mkdir golem-example